30 roof types infographic

 26. Pyramid Hip Roof

 Pyramid_Hip_RoofAs its name implies, a pyramid hip roof takes the shape of a pyramid and is constructed on top of a square or rectangular base.
-It features four triangular sides like a standard hip roof, but instead of forming a ridge at the center, the sides of a pyramid hip roof converge at a single point, which means it doesn't have the ridge as does a standard hip roof.
+It features four triangular sides like a standard hip roof, but instead of forming a ridge at the center, the sides of a pyramid hip roof converge at a single point, which means it doesn't have the same ridge as a standard hip roof.

 pyramid roof examples